swcarpentry/sc16-tutorial-proposal/description.md

 parallel/distributed hardware with little effort.
 Many of them will need to develop some background in parallel computing;
 and learn to apply those concepts via OpenMP, MPI, CUDA or some other platform.
-Yet another class of researchers will still run their code exactly as on their own machines but will leverage HPC resources to run it on several pieces of data concurrently.
+Yet another class of researchers will still run their code exactly as on their own machines, but will leverage HPC resources to run it on several pieces of data concurrently.
 For many of the above users, this will be a transition in more than just size and scale.
 It's also the point at which they are introduced to several new, unfamiliar ideas: